 Surprisingly, only a tiny percentage of churches ever make it past 200 people in attendance.
 Why is that?

-Well, as I shared in this post (which is also by far the most read post on this blog), there are at least 8 reasons why churches don’t make it past the 200 attendance mark.
+Well, as I shared in this post (which is one of the most read posts on this blog), there are at least 8 reasons why churches don’t make it past the 200 attendance mark.

 In this post I want to offer 6 keys to breaking church growth barriers and address 6 more reasons churches don’t get there.

 Here’s What’s Missing

 I’m going to assume leaders are praying and that the church is biblical and authentic in its mission.
 I’ll also assume that leaders want the church to grow.

 But even with all those conditions in place, too many churches just can’t push through.

 And even once you get past 200, some churches can’t make it past 400 or 800.
 Again, not for lack of desire or opportunity.